Painter license requirements by state: A comprehensive guide

 Contractors, including painters, must be licensed in Delaware; however, it is for revenue only.
 The Division of Revenue awards the license.
 Licenses are usually split by resident or non-resident contractors (you do not maintain a business in Delaware.)

 Painting contractors will also need to register their business with the Department of Labor, provide proof of workers’ comp insurance (required if you have one or more employees) and unemployment insurance.
-Non-residential license applicants must also have a surety bond.
+Non-residential license applicants must also have a bond.

 Florida